Skip to content

 • Spring and Cypress: younger asphalt roofs but heavy hail exposure.
 Common job: Class 4 impact-rated upgrade with carrier-discount paperwork.

-If your house is in any of those zones and you want to compare a few screened Houston pros, start the 60-second match here.
+If your house is in any of those zones and you want to compare a few screened Houston pros, talk to a roofer here.

 Our network pros all carry Texas roofing contractor registration where applicable, one million dollars or higher in general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For coastal-county work we route only to TDI-appointed contractors who can issue or coordinate a WPI-8.
-Match time is typically under 60 seconds for ZIP-routed leads; first contractor outreach is within one business day.
+Connect time is typically under 60 seconds for ZIP-routed leads; first contractor outreach is by live phone transfer when an agent is on call, or callback as fast as an hour.

 To pick the right next step: